 Groundwater quality signature varies considerably across the different aquifers and even laterally within each aquifer.
 The Shallow Fluvial / Te Hapara Sand aquifer is largely fresh reflecting the influence of rainfall recharge and inflow from hills streams.
-Near the coast beneath the Awapuni area, high salinity in the uppermost aquifer suggest ongoing saline intrusion within this aquifer near the coast.
+Near the coast beneath the Awapuni area, high salinity in the uppermost aquifer suggests ongoing saline intrusion within this aquifer near the coast (Golder, 2019b).
+Increases in salinity has also been observed in multiple shallow wells along the coast beyond the Awapuni area (Golder 2019b and Appendix D).